sangjun0216/sangjun0216.github.io/index.markdown

 My current interests are in differential geometry and Lie theory.

-In September 2024 I will be attending the [GAP XIX conference](https://www1.mat.uniroma1.it/~fiorenza/GAP-Rome/GAP-XIX-2024-Rome.html) in Rome.
+In September 2024 I was at the [GAP XIX conference](https://www1.mat.uniroma1.it/~fiorenza/GAP-Rome/GAP-XIX-2024-Rome.html) in Rome.

 ## Teaching